 It became hard not to notice a pattern to his planting but his timing was erratic.
 Whenever he retrieved his gardening tools from the large storage closet by the back door, I knew exactly what he would plant but not how long it would take or how soon he would plant the next thing on his list.
 The only thing I could do was give him space for his grief.

 Recently, though, he’s kept a more watchful eye on Cyril.
 He’s graduating from high school in two weeks, and Vasilis has managed to get a hold of his test results and college prospects.

-I graduated a year and a half ago because homeschooling can be any schedule I–Vasilis–wants it to be.
+I graduated a year and a half ago because homeschooling can be any schedule I–Vasilis–want it to be.
 Without friends or outside distractions, I had no reason to take any of the breaks normal schools took.
 After I finished grade school, I took the preparatory tests and made top marks, but no school sent me any indication that they were interested in my attendance.

-I never entertained the option that I could leave Vasilis behind.
+While I was disappointed about not receiving collegiate offers, I never entertained the option that I could leave Vasilis behind.
 He’s the only one who stood beside me and supported me through everything.
 He’s never held that over me, and I doubt he ever will.
 To my knowledge, he’s never held anything over anyone.
 Besides that, he’s still grieving.
 I know it’s not healthy, but it’s hard to say it isn’t right.
 He doesn’t sleep well, he holes himself up in his office, he sometimes forgets to eat, and sometimes–always right before he plants new flowers–he disappears altogether.
 When that happens, it’s sometimes days before he returns.